AntoineGlacet/dotfiles/README.md

   branch.
 - Add more scripts: place executable files in `scripts/` and they will be linked into `~/.local/bin` on the next run.
-- Oh My Zsh plugins: add new repositories to the `fetch_repo` calls near the end of the installer.
+- Zinit plugins: edit `shell/zshrc` to add more `zinit` directives for themes or plugins you want to load.

 ## Troubleshooting tips

-- If Oh My Zsh reports missing plugins after installation, re-run the installer;
+- If Zsh reports missing plugins, run a new shell session so `zinit` can clone the repositories on demand, or re-run the installer to ensure `zinit` itself is up to date.
-  it pulls the repositories with `git clone --depth=1` and `git pull --ff-only`.
 - Docker commands failing with `permission denied` usually mean the new group membership has not been applied yet.
 Log out/in or run `newgrp docker`.
 - When running under WSL without systemd, enabling the Docker service will fail;